-Purchase your brewing grains from MoreBeer.com
+Purchase your Brewing Malts and Grains from MoreBeer.com

-Oats-produces a creaminess and oiliness due to high oil and fat content.
+Flaked Oats-produces a creaminess and oiliness due to high oil and fat content.
 Not much flavor contribution.
 Unmalted oats tend to produce a haze and are often used in Belgian Wits for the mouthfeel and haze it produces.

 Problems with stuck mashes can occur if used in quantity.
 Oats lend a creaminess and silkiness to a stout which is difficult to describe.
 Try Samuel Smith’s Oatmeal Stout and a regular stout, like Guinness, to discern the difference.

 According to John Palmer, “Instant Oats” are the only variety that has been fully gelatinized and thus are the only variety that can be directly substituted for flaked oats in a recipe.

 The other kinds, whole oats, steel-cut oats, rolled oats, and quick oats all require some form of cereal mash before being added to your main

 Wheat- produces less color than base malts (except for chocolate wheat malt of course), improves head formation and retention, and is used in small quantities in many styles.
 Wheat flavors are like a malty spiciness, especially when used with weizen yeasts.

 Since it has no husks, it can create problems when mashing and lautering where runoffs may become very slow or stuck.
 Wheat is sold in several forms.
 One form is malted wheat which has been used for brewing beer nearly as long as barley.
 It has equal diastatic power.
 Malted wheat is used for 5-70% of the mash depending on the style.